novel-zlood/novel-zlood.github.io/source/_posts/rptc/rptc-106.md

 Of course, people's minds could change at any moment, so there could be differences between verbal agreements and actual written contracts.

-However, since they had announced it so confidently and were about to enter negotiations, he didn’t think they would use it without permission and cause legal issues later.
+However, since they had announced it so confidently and were about to enter negotiations, he didn’t think they would use it against them and cause legal issues later.

 (Ah, have the two left?)